-- Violations of the Statutes of the State of Vermont with respect to firearms, by the students of Marlboro College, may be considered as violations of the Firearms Regulations of Town Meeting.
+- Violations of the Statutes of the State of Vermont with respect to firearms, by the students of Marlboro College, might have been considered as violations of the Firearms Regulations of Town Meeting.

-- Disciplinary action for violations of the above regulations may be determined by Community Court.
+- Disciplinary action for violations of the above regulations might have been determined by Community Court.

-- The President or his/her designee may move to immediately bar any violator of the Firearms Regulations from campus pending a Community Court hearing.
+- The President or their designee may have moved to immediately bar any violator of the Firearms Regulations from campus pending a Community Court hearing.

-- Those community members who wish to have firearms may be referred to the Director of Plant and Operations as to where to store their firearms off-campus.
+- Those community members who wished to have firearms were referred to the Director of Plant and Operations as to where to store their firearms off-campus.

-The Town of Marlboro has a Volunteer Fire Company which may be called in the event of a fire.
-The Fire Chief and/or a member of the Fire and Safety Commission will provide appropriate direction or instruction.
-There will be periodic fire drills, and participation in them is mandatory for all persons on campus at the time.
+The Town of Marlboro has a Volunteer Fire Company that could be called in the event of a fire.
+The Fire Chief and/or a member of the Fire and Safety Commission would provide appropriate direction or instruction.
+There were periodic fire drills, and participation in them was mandatory for all persons on campus at the time.
 (See Article II of the Marlboro College Bylaws.)

-As a measure of safety in case of fire, no person may sleep in any College-owned building other than those designated for use as housing (dormitories, cottages, cabins, apartments, houses.)
+As a measure of safety in case of fire, no person could sleep in any College-owned building other than those designated for use as housing (dormitories, cottages, cabins, apartments, houses.)

-No fires may be kindled outdoors on College-owned land without permission of the Director of Plant & Operations or his designee.
-This includes bonfires, cooking or campfires.
+No fires could be kindled outdoors on College-owned land without permission of the Director of Plant & Operations or their designee.
+This included bonfires, cooking, or campfires.
 (See Article II of the Marlboro College Bylaws.)

-The Total Health Center provides services Monday through Friday.
-The schedule is posted in the health center as well as on our website.
+The Total Health Center provided services Monday through Friday.
+The schedule was posted in the health center as well as on its website.

-We offer individual, group, and couples counseling, as well as complete medical services – including prescriptions, women’s health, and immunizations.
-We are staffed with two nurse practitioners,, two licensed mental health professionals, a psychiatric nurse practitioner and an office manager.
-We address the student as a whole and see the connection between physical well-being and mental/emotional health.
-We encourage students on medications to work with their home providers but are able to prescribe medicine to those students who may require them.
-Students may avail themselves of the counseling and medical services without repercussions.
-We encourage any student who needs support to seek out help at no charge.
+The center offered individual, group, and couples counseling, as well as complete medical services—including prescriptions, women’s health, and immunizations.
+The center was staffed with two nurse practitioners, two licensed mental health professionals, a psychiatric nurse practitioner, and an office manager.
+The center addressed the student as a whole and saw the connection between physical well-being and mental/emotional health.
+Center staff encouraged students on medications to work with their home providers but were able to prescribe medicine to those students who may have required them.
+Students could avail themselves of the counseling and medical services without repercussions.
+Staff encouraged any student who needed support to seek out help at no charge.

-The college also has a consulting physician who works in collaboration with the staff.
-The consulting physician is available for telephone consultation when the health center is not open and will occasionally see students after hours if needed.
+The college also had a consulting physician who worked in collaboration with the staff.
+The consulting physician was available for telephone consultation when the health center was not open and would occasionally see students after hours if needed.

-Our services are confidential.
-In compliance with the federal HIPAA laws we will not disclose a student’s presence in treatment or the nature of that treatment to anyone, including parents, without the student’s written permission.
-This can be a frustration to parents and we encourage students to talk with their parents and let them know they are seeking help, but they are not required to do so.
+The center’s services were confidential.
+In compliance with the federal HIPAA laws, staff would not disclose a student’s presence in treatment or the nature of that treatment to anyone, including parents, without the student’s written permission.
+That could be a frustration to parents, and staff encouraged students to talk with their parents and let them know they were seeking help, but they were not required to do so.
 In general, the only reason that this confidentiality would be broken would be for risk of immediate physical harm to the student or to another person.

-A student may make an appointment to see a counselor or medical provider by calling the Health Center Office Manager at 802-258-9335 (ext.
-335), by contacting one of our professionals by email, or by stopping in Mon-Fri, 8:30-4:00.
-We make every effort to see the student as quickly as possible, often the same day if someone is in acute distress.
-After hours and on weekends there is a Student Life Coordinator on call as well as a Resident Assistant.
-Each carries a pager for emergencies.
+A student could make an appointment to see a counselor or medical provider by calling the Health Center Office Manager at 802-258-9335 (ext.
+335), by contacting one of the professionals by email, or by stopping in Monday–Friday, 8:30 am–4:00 pm.
+The center made every effort to see students as quickly as possible—often the same day if someone was in acute distress.
+After hours and on weekends, there was a Student Life Coordinator on call as well as a Resident Assistant.
+Each carried a pager for emergencies.

-The staff at the Total Health Center welcomes phone calls from parents who have concerns that their student is undergoing physical or emotional difficulties.
-This is often a challenging situation for parents who may live far away.
-While we are unable to disclose whether or not a student is being seen at the health center without a signed release of information, the information you provide can be very helpful to our staff.
-You may also call the Dean of Students to both share information and discuss resources on campus.
+The staff at the Total Health Center welcomed phone calls from parents who had concerns that their student was undergoing physical or emotional difficulties.
+This was often a challenging situation for parents who lived far away.
+While staff were unable to disclose whether or not a student was being seen at the health center without a signed release of information, the information parents provided could be very helpful to the staff.
+Parents could also call the Dean of Students to both share information and discuss resources on campus.

-In some cases the student might require more intensive or specialized treatment than the Total Health Center can provide.
-These students, as well as those who wish to be seen off campus, are referred to outside local providers.
-The health center also uses local hospitals for back up for psychiatric and medical emergencies.
+In some cases, the student might require more intensive or specialized treatment than the Total Health Center could provide.
+Those students, as well as those who wished to be seen off campus, were referred to outside local providers.
+The health center also used local hospitals for back-up for psychiatric and medical emergencies.

-Services available through the Total Health Center include, but are not limited to:
+Services available through the Total Health Center included, but were not limited to:

-- General outpatient primary care that includes, but is not limited to: diagnosis and treatment of acute illness and injuries and managing chronic medication
+- General outpatient primary care that included, but was not limited to: diagnosis and treatment of acute illness and injuries and managing chronic medication

 - Information and counseling on contraceptive choices and prescriptions for contraceptives